valeIT/valeIT.github.io/_posts/2020-03-03-navigation-headers.md

 One possible choice is having the same header on every page.

-This way you lose the ability of showing the title of every page making it less obvious and clear the purpose of the page especially for new users, but you can show a consistent header everywhere.
+This way you lose the ability of showing the title of every page making the purpose of the page less obvious and clear.
+This becomes even more evident for new users that might not know at a glance what each section of the app does yet.
+As an upside thought you can show a consistent header everywhere and "keep the brand".

 It is something to avoid in most apps.

 **Home Screen**